-It’s entirely possible to create your own website, but if you are ready to take your business to the next level or simply don’t want to deal with figuring out how to design and build a website (after all, you are already designing and building a business!), then you can hire a web design agency or a local website designer to help you out.
+It’s entirely possible to create a website, but if you are ready to take your business to the next level or simply don’t want to deal with figuring out how to design and create a website (after all, you are already designing and building a business!), then you can hire a web design agency or a local website designer to help you out.

-Having said that, there are a multitude of website design tips and articles about how to build your own website – read on to discover the best of the best tips from a world class web design agency.
+Having said that, there are a multitude of how to make a website tips and articles about how to create a website – read on to discover the best of the best tips from a world class web design agency.

-Whether you already have a business or personal website and you want to take it to the next level, or you are building a completely new website for one of your online business ideas, this guide will help you discover and make use of some of the best website builders and website optimization tools out there today.
+Whether you already have a personal or business website and you want to take it to the next level, or you want to build a website for one of your online business ideas, this guide will help you discover and make use of some of the best website builders and website optimization tools out there today.